amahi/spdy-proxy/README.md

 Thanks to Jamie Hall and Derrick McKee for their help and contributions to how this proxy server idea and implementation.

 This project is an extracion from a larger Amahi project.
 It uses Amahi's [amahi/spdy](https://github.com/amahi/spdy/) SPDY library.
+Amahi's service is now live and the [Amahi mobile iOS app](https://www.amahi.org/ios) has been released using the service.

 Intro
 =====